bazelbuild/bazel/site/docs/updating-bazel.md

 ## Managing Bazel versions with Bazelisk

-The Bazel team implemented a Bazel wrapper called [bazelisk](https://github.com/bazelbuild/bazelisk) that helps you manage Bazel versions.
+[Bazelisk](https://github.com/bazelbuild/bazelisk) helps you manage Bazel versions.

 Bazelisk can:
-*   Auto-update Bazel to the latest version
+*   Auto-update Bazel to the latest LTS or rolling release.
 *   Build the project with a Bazel version specified in the .bazelversion file.
 Check in that file into your version control to ensure reproducibility of your builds.